jaenfigueroa/Pomodoro-timer/README.md

  - Once the timer finishes, the ring should change from green to red and an alert message is passed to the browser.

 ## 🚀 challenge finished

+This challenge was made with:
+- HTML
+- SASS
+- JavaScript

 You can try my final result of the challenge [here](https://jaenfigueroa.github.io/reto-temporizador/)